-With a proper combination of sources, vegetable proteins may provide similar benefits as protein from animal sources.
+With a proper combination of sources and added enzymes for increased bioavailability, plant proteins may provide similar benefits as protein from animal sources.
 The completeness, digestibility and bioavailability of amino acids, is leading, whether from a plant or animal source. [*] Essential amino acids act on different pathways in the body.
-Each of the protein supplements discussed contain one to three essential amino acids more, less or in higher amounts than the others and you should choose one that is most suitable for your personal needs.
-When choosing your plant or animal protein, always look for a clean, low-carb formula.
+Each of the protein powders discussed contain one to three essential amino acids more, less or in higher amounts than the others and you should choose one that is most suitable for your personal needs.
+When choosing a plant or animal protein powder, always look for a pure formula with as few ingredients as possible.

 Does one of our high quality protein supplements appeal to you?
 Then go to our webshop for more information or to order directly.